-3.2.16 telecommunications resources: Telecommunications resources are physical or logical entities requiring management, using management services.

-3.2.17 upper camel case: It is the lower camel case except that the first letter is capitalized.
-Examples: 'ManagedNodeIdentity' and 'MinorDetails' are the upper camel case (UCC) for "managed node identity" and "minor details" respectively.

-3.2.18 well known abbreviation: An abbreviation can be used as the modelled element name or as a component of a modelled element name.
+- 3.2.16 telecommunication resources: Physical or logical entities requiring management, using management services. - 3.2.17 upper camel case: It is the lower camel case except that the first letter is capitalized.
+Examples: 'ManagedNodeIdentity' and 'MinorDetails' are the upper camel case (UCC) for "managed node identity" and "minor details" respectively. - 3.2.18 well known abbreviation: An abbreviation can be used as the modelled element name or as a component of a modelled element name.
 The abbreviation, when used in such manner, must be documented in the same document where the modelled element is defined.